GraspADMM: Improving Dexterous Grasp Synthesis via ADMM Optimization

-To address these requirements, analytic methods that optimize metrics like force closure~\cite{ferrari1992planning} have been explored as a promising direction.
+To address these requirements, analytic methods that optimize metrics like force closure~\cite{ferrari1992planning} have been explored.
 Frameworks like GraspIt!~\cite{miller2004graspit} used sampling to handle these non-differentiable metrics, but were highly inefficient for high-DoF hands.
 Recent works~\cite{liu2021synthesizing, turpin2022grasp, turpin2023fast, wang2023dexgraspnet, chen2023task, li2023frogger, chen2024springgrasp, chen2024bodex} improved efficiency by introducing differentiable grasp metrics for gradient-based optimization.
-However, they often focus only on specific grasp types (e.g., fingertips) and struggle with high penetration depths, leading to poor diversity and kinematic feasibility.
+However, they often focus only on specific grasp types (e.g., fingertips) and suffer deep penetrations, leading to poor diversity and kinematic feasibility.

-Recently, Dexonomy~\cite{chen2025dexonomy} proposed a hybrid approach that improves most of these four aspects compared to prior works.
+Recently, Dexonomy~\cite{chen2025dexonomy} proposed a hybrid approach that improves upon prior work.
 It ensures broad grasp diversity through human-annotated templates and dense sampling, and achieves competitive synthesis speeds.
-Notably, Dexonomy introduces simulator-based refinement as a promising direction for kinematic feasibility.
+Notably, Dexonomy introduces simulator-based refinement for kinematic feasibility.
 By utilizing transposed Jacobian control—acting as virtual springs—to pull the hand toward target object points within the forward step of a physics simulator, it robustly resolves exact collisions, demonstrating much better kinematic feasibility than previous gradient-based works.

 However, Dexonomy does not fully exploit the potential of this simulator-based framework, leaving critical room for improvement.
 Specifically, its refinement stage fixes both the target object points and the assigned hand contact points (Fig.~\ref{fig:teaser}), which introduces two fundamental drawbacks: \begin{enumerate} \item \textbf{Fixed object points limit dynamic stability:} The object contact points may be established in suboptimal regions, where the resultant contact force cannot hold the object.
-Although Dexonomy uses grasp metrics as a post-hoc filter, it simply discards unstable grasps and cannot actively improve them. \item \textbf{Fixed hand points limit kinematic feasibility:} Without local mobility, the hand's kinematic constraints may prevent some hand points from reaching the target object points simultaneously, leading to grasp failure. \end{enumerate}
+Although Dexonomy uses grasp metrics as a post-hoc filter, it simply discards unstable grasps and cannot actively improve them. \item \textbf{Fixed hand points limit kinematic feasibility:} kinematic constraints may prevent hand points from reaching their targets simultaneously. \end{enumerate}

 Overcoming these drawbacks to unify strict collision resolution with active dynamic optimization is highly non-trivial.
 On one hand, off-the-shelf physics simulators excel at exact collision resolution (kinematics), but they do not natively support incorporating grasp metrics as optimization objectives.
 On the other hand, purely gradient-based optimizers can directly maximize dynamic grasp metrics, but they struggle to prevent collisions because they often rely on simplified, penetration-prone contact approximations to bypass non-differentiable physics.